kiNgchev/AKHS/README.md

 # Environment variables
 In the following, env variables will be described in format: `VARIBALE_NAME:default_value — value_description`

+- `LOKI` — the URL for Loki service

 ---
 ## akhs-configurations
 - `CONFIG_SERVER_USER:config` — the username that will be set as value to get access to config server
 - `CONFIG_SERVER_PASSWORD:config-password` — the password that will be set as value to get access to config server
 ---
 ## akhs-discord, akhs-telegram, akhs-twitch, akhs-youtube
+### Admin server
+- `ADMIN_SERVER_HOST:localhost` — the host on which located admin server
+- `ADMIN_SERVER_PORT:9999` — the port through which connect to admin server
 ### Config server
+- `CONFIG_SERVER_HOST:localhost` — the host on which located config server
+- `CONFIG_SERVER_PORT:8888` — the port through which connect to config server
 - `CONFIG_SERVER_USER:config` — the username that needed to get access to config server
 - `CONFIG_SERVER_PASSWORD:config-password` — the password that needed to get access to config server
 ### Database (Postgres)